skilobyte/illumio-flowlogs/README.md

 5. Any line that does not conform to the valid log record format will be ignored and logged to the `error_log.txt` file as an invalid log record.
 (Empty lines are ignored)

 ### Lookup Table File
 1. The lookup table file is in `.txt` format and contains no headers.
-The records are strictly in `port,protcol,tag` with `,` as the delimiter.
+The records are strictly in `port,protocol,tag` with `,` as the delimiter.

 2. If a unique `dstport` and `protocol` combination is mapped to two different tags, both tags are valid.
 For example:
 ```